Which city is cheaper, Reykjavik or Copenhagen?

 Both Reykjavik and Copenhagen during the autumn are popular places to visit.
 The autumn months attract visitors to Copenhagen because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, the hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Reykjavik this time of year.

 It's quite cold in Reykjavik in the autumn.
 Copenhagen is much warmer than Reykjavik in the autumn.
-The temperature in Copenhagen is usually 10°C (50°F) in October, and Reykjavik stays around 5°C (41°F).
+The daily temperature in Copenhagen averages around 10°C (50°F) in October, and Reykjavik fluctuates around 5°C (41°F).

 Copenhagen usually gets less rain in October than Reykjavik.
 Copenhagen gets 59 mm (2.3 in) of rain, while Reykjavik receives 86 mm (3.4 in) of rain this time of the year.